codacy/codacy-eslint-legacy/docs/description/no-await-in-loop.md

+---
-# no-await-in-loop
+title: no-await-in-loop

-Disallows `await` inside of loops.
+rule_type: problem
+---

 Performing an operation on each element of an iterable is a common task.
 However, performing an `await` as part of each operation is an indication that the program is not taking full advantage of